WalterMaroney/Cosmos.Cms/README.md

 [![ubunto build](https://github.com/CosmosSoftware/Cosmos.Cms/actions/workflows/dotnet.yml/badge.svg)](https://github.com/CosmosSoftware/Cosmos.Cms/actions/workflows/dotnet.yml) [![CodeQL](https://github.com/CosmosSoftware/Cosmos.Cms/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/CosmosSoftware/Cosmos.Cms/actions/workflows/codeql-analysis.yml)

 Cosmos is a high performance [web content management system](https://en.wikipedia.org/wiki/Web_content_management_system) with a hybrid design that combines a [static](https://en.wikipedia.org/wiki/Static_web_page) website with a [dynamic](https://en.wikipedia.org/wiki/Dynamic_web_page) one.
-The static website hosts CSS, JavaScript, images and other files that change infrequently while the dynamic website hosts HTML web pages that do.
+The static website hosts CSS, JavaScript, images and other files that change infrequently while the dynamic site hosts HTML web pages that change frequently.

 A third website, called the "Editor," handles content.
-It manages static website files and edits to web pages on the dynamic website.
-It also can schedule when changes appear, and, orchestrates real time content syncrhonization between Cosmos instances.
+It manages the files on the static website and edits made to web pages on the dynamic website.
+It also can schedule when changes appear, manage integration with CDNs, and synchronize Cosmos instances in real time.

 Key features:

-* A dynamic website that performs like a static website.
+* A dynamic website that performs like a static one.
 * Can host a single website simultaneously in AWS and Azure with realtime-synchronization.
 * Code editor for web developers and a WSYWIG editor for the non-technical.
 * Cost effective to run.